The space of traces in symmetric monoidal infinity categories: Introduction

-This generalisation of the trace retains the cyclicity of the trace that is well-known in the context of linear algebra: when $f:x \to z$ and $g:z \to x$ are morphisms between dualisable objects, then
+This generalisation of the trace retains the cyclicity of the trace that is well-known in the context of linear algebra \cite[Proposition 2.4]{PS14}: when $f:x \to z$ and $g:z \to x$ are morphisms between dualisable objects, then

-The main advantage of having an abstract definition is that we are now able to compare traces in different symmetric monoidal categories.
+The main advantage of having such a general definition is that we are now able to compare traces in different symmetric monoidal categories \cite[Proposition 6.2]{PS14}.
 Let $F:\mcC \to \mcD$ be a symmetric monoidal functor, $x \in \mcC$ dualisable, and $f:x \to x$ an endomorphism.
 Then $F(x)$ is dualisable and the trace of $F(f)$ is

 An interesting example is the stable homotopy category $\mcC=h_1\Sp$ with the smash-product as symmetric monoidal structure.
 Its scalars are homotopy classes of maps $\IS \to \IS$ and these are classified by integers.
-For a finite CW-complex $X$ the suspension spectrum $\gS^\infty_+ X$ is a dualisable object of $h_1 \Sp$.
-An endomorphism $f:X\to X$ induces an endomorphism $\gS^\infty_+ f$; its trace $\Tr(\gS^\infty_+ f) \in [\IS,\IS] \cong \IZ$ is the so-called Lefschetz-number $\gL(f)$ of $f$, which can be understood in terms of fixed-points of $f$.
+For a finite CW-complex $X$ the suspension spectrum $\gS^\infty_+ X$ is a dualisable object of $h_1 \Sp$ with dual the \emph{Spanier-Whitehead dual} of $X$.
+A continuous map $f:X\to X$ induces an endomorphism $\gS^\infty_+ f$; its trace $\Tr(\gS^\infty_+ f) \in \Hom_{h_1\Sp}(\IS,\IS) \cong \IZ$ is the so-called Lefschetz-number $\gL(f)$ of $f$, which can be understood in terms of fixed-points of $f$.
 The functor that takes a spectrum to its cohomology with coefficients in a field is symmetric monoidal by the K\"unneth-theorem.
 The naturality (\ref{eq:natsymmon}) implies that we can understand $\gL(f)$ in terms of the action $f$ has on the homology of $X$.
 This is the Lefschetz fixed-point theorem.
-For an introduction to traces in the context of fixed-point theory we refer the reader to \cite{PS14}.